jeffmccune/puppet_for_the_win/README.markdown

 MCollective on Windows.
 These facts will not be used until MCollective support has been added to the Windows packages.

+# Remembered Properties #

+The Puppet and Puppet Enterprise installers will write the values of user specified public properties into the following registry paths:

+    HKLM\Software\Puppet Labs\PuppetInstaller
+      RememberedInstallDir          = INSTALLDIR
+      RememberedPuppetMasterServer  = PUPPET_MASTER_SERVER
+      RememberedPuppetAgentCertname = PUPPET_AGENT_CERTNAME
+      RememberedPuppetCaServer      = PUPPET_CA_SERVER

+When the Puppet Enterprise MSI is in an upgrade scenario and is replacing Puppet FOSS these properties will be "recalled" and filled in as the default settings in the GUI.
+If you are running `puppetenterprise.msi` and you notice it's automatically filled in the value you previously used for Puppet, this is how it's getting that information.

 # Troubleshooting #

 ## Missing .NET Framework ##